endless-sky/endless-sky/README.md

 Development is done using [CMake](https://cmake.org) to compile the project.
 Most popular IDEs are supported through their respective CMake integration.
 [SCons](https://scons.org/) was the primary build tool up until 0.9.16, and some files and information continue to be available for it.

-For full installation instructions, consult the [Build Instructions](docs/readme-cmake.md) readme.
+For full installation instructions, consult the [Build Instructions](docs/readme-cmake.md) README.

 ## Contributing

-As a free and open source game, Endless Sky is the product of many people's work.
+As a free and open-source game, Endless Sky is the product of many people's work.
 Contributions of artwork, storylines, and other writing are most in-demand, though there is a loosely defined [roadmap](https://github.com/endless-sky/endless-sky/wiki/DevelopmentRoadmap).
 Those who wish to [contribute](docs/CONTRIBUTING.md) are encouraged to review the [wiki](https://github.com/endless-sky/endless-sky/wiki), and to post in the [community-run Discord](https://discord.gg/ZeuASSx) beforehand.
-Those who prefer to use Steam can use its [discussion rooms](https://steamcommunity.com/app/404410/discussions/) as well, or GitHub's [discussion zone](https://github.com/endless-sky/endless-sky/discussions).
+Those who prefer to use Steam can use its [discussion rooms](https://steamcommunity.com/app/404410/discussions/) as well, or those who like GitHub can use its [discussion zone](https://github.com/endless-sky/endless-sky/discussions).

-Endless Sky's main discussion and development area was once [Google Groups](https://groups.google.com/g/endless-sky), but due to factors outside our control, it is now inaccessible to new users, and should not be used anymore.
+Endless Sky's main discussion and development area was once [Google Groups](https://groups.google.com/g/endless-sky), but due to factors outside our control, it is now inaccessible to new users and should not be used anymore.

 ## Licensing

-Endless Sky is a free, open source game.
+Endless Sky is a free, open-source game.
 The [source code](https://github.com/endless-sky/endless-sky/) is available under the GPL v3 license, and all the artwork is either public domain or released under a variety of Creative Commons (and similarly permissive) licenses.
-(To determine the copyright status of any of the artwork, consult the [copyright file](https://github.com/endless-sky/endless-sky/blob/master/copyright).)
+To determine the copyright status of any of the artwork, consult the [copyright file](https://github.com/endless-sky/endless-sky/blob/master/copyright).